dario-passos/DeepLearning_for_VIS-NIR_Spectra/README.md

 This is part of my research at [CEOT@UAlg](https://www.ceot.ualg.pt/research-groups/sensing-and-biology]).
-For some exchange of ideas, drop me an email (dmpassos @ uagl.pt)
+For some exchange of ideas, drop me an email (dmpassos @ ualg.pt)

 <hr>